MSU Billings Catalog

 The Native American Achievement Center (NAAC) assists American Indian students in making academic, cultural, and social adjustments to Montana State University Billings.
 Services include individualized assistance with relocation to Billings, advocacy, referral to campus and off-campus services, study skills coaching, and scholarship applications guidance.
 The staff help direct students towards internships that are relevant to the American Indian community.
 The Native American Achievement Center has a small classroom for some of the Native American Studies classes, or meetings.
 The NAAC also has a satellite space on the City College campus on the second floor of the Tech Building.
 Students from either campus can use these spaces to relax in between classes, individual or group study, club activities, and to sponsor programs.

-The center hosts the annual American Indian Heritage Day, Veterans Medicine Wheel, and the MSUB Powwow.
+The center hosts the annual American Indian Heritage Day and the MSUB Powwow.
 The Director and Program Coordinator serves as liaisons with tribal educational representatives and other community organizations.
 These relationships foster collaboration with the surrounding communities to host events and many other social gatherings that help our students feel connected to their culture and other Native people in the Billings region.
 The Native American Achievement Center is a home away from home for Native students.

-The establishment of the Native American Achievement Center demonstrates that MSUB recognizes and is invested in cultural diversity.
+The establishment of the Native American Achievement Center demonstrates that MSUB recognizes and is invested in supporting our Native American students towards their educational goals.
 The center provides students a familiar setting in an effort to ensure continuing collegiate success.

 All Nations Club is open to all interested students.
-The All-Nations Club is a student organization, established to assist Native American students in their adjustment to university life, to promote scholastic achievement, and to foster pride in the cultural heritage of the Native American.
+The All-Nations Club is a student organization, established to assist all students in their adjustment to university life, to promote scholastic achievement, and to foster awareness and pride in the cultural heritage of the Native American.
 The club is involved with the planning and sponsorship of an annual Powwow, the largest student-sponsored campus event.
-Other activities include social events that are culturally appropriate to share in a campus environment such as Talking Circles, Drum Circles, dances, Native games, documentary films and discussions, and Native cuisine.
+Other activities include social events that are culturally appropriate to share in a campus environment such as Talking Circles, dances, Native games, documentary films and discussions, and Native cuisine.

 Wellness & Diversity Center